astiob/digimon-survive-small-fixes/README.txt

-Video fix plugin for Digimon Survive (PC/Steam)
+Small fix plugin for Digimon Survive (PC/Steam)
 ===============================================

-This plugin resolves problems with the game's video cutscenes:
+This plugin resolves several game bugs:

-  * On some computers, the game freezes/crashes when the video ends or is skipped.

-  * At screen resolutions other than 1920x1080 & 1920x1200, the video appears pixelated.
+  * At screen resolutions other than 1920x1080 & 1920x1200,

-Tested with Digimon Survive build 8976793 (the current public version as of 2/3 August 2022, released on 29 July 2022).
+    video cutscenes appear pixelated.

+  * At 16:10 screen resolutions, if the Profile menu is opened between meeting Miu and meeting Kaito, it glitches and becomes mostly unusable until Digimon Survive is relaunched.

+  * In many languages, in the Help menu, the "For default control settings" footnote is invisible when the menu is opened for the first time and appears only when the menu is reopened.

+  * The first version of the game froze/crashed on some computers when a video cutscene ended or was skipped.
+This has been fixed in an official update, but this plugin includes an independent (but similar) fix as a precaution, which works equally well on old and new versions of the game.

 Installing